 - Priority: A smaller value indicates a higher priority.
-Network traffic is matched
+The system attempts to match

 For example, the following rules are added and requests destined for IP address 172.16.0.1 are sent from an ECS instance.
 In the following table, the requests match Rules 2 and 3.
 Rule 2 has a higher priority than Rule 3.
 Therefore, the system applies Rule 2.
 Based on the action of Rule 2, the requests are denied.

-- Policy: indicates whether to allow or deny specific traffic.
+- Policy: specifies whether to allow or deny specific traffic.

 - Source CIDR block: the source CIDR block from which inbound traffic is transmitted.

 - Destination CIDR block: the destination CIDR block to which outbound traffic is transmitted.

 - Destination port range: the range of destination ports to which the inbound rule applies.

 - Destination port range: the range of destination ports to which the outbound rule applies.

 Comparison between network ACLs and security groups

-Network ACLs control the inbound and outbound traffic transmitted through the associated VSwitches.
-Security groups control the traffic transmitted through ECS instances.
+Network ACLs control data transmitted through associated vSwitches while security groups control data transmitted through associated ECS instances.
 The following table lists the differences between network ACLs and security groups.

 |Applied to vSwitches.||Applied to instances.|

 |Each vSwitch can be associated with only one network ACL.||Each ECS instance can be added to more than one security group.|

 The following figure shows how network ACLs and security groups are applied to ensure network security.